GameFoundry/bsf/Documentation/Manuals/Native/User/creatingMeshes.md

 ## Populating mesh data
 Once **MeshData** has been created you need to populate it with vertices and indices.
 This can be done in a few ways.

-The most basic way is setting the data by using @ref bs::MeshData::setVertexData "MeshData::setVertexData" which set vertex data for a single vertex element all at once.
+The most basic way is setting the data by using @ref bs::MeshData::setVertexData "MeshData::setVertexData()" which set vertex data for a single vertex element all at once.

 ~~~~~~~~~~~~~{.cpp}
 // Fill out the data for the 0th VES_POSITION element